 The scale of last week's attack on the village of Doron Baga in north-eastern Nigeria by Boko Haram Islamist militants has been revealed.

 Interactive graphic: Compare the country's schools by their national senior certificate pass rates.

-A snapshot of some of the Mail & Guardian's best stories for the week to November 17 2014.
+A snapshot of some of the Mail & Guardian's best stories for this week.

 It may be bending the rules, but municipal employees have significant interests in businesses that win government tenders.

 There’s nothing wrong with getting a bit of exercise by walking to school, but not when it takes an hour or more to get there.

 Besides our neighbours in Zimbabwe, plenty of foreigners have applied for and been granted residence permits to live in this country.

 More than 500 rhinos have been poached in South Africa this year, which means that the number of animals killed is on track to be higher than in 2013